A toast to the happy newlyweds isn’t just for the wedding reception. Often, couples ask if they can include a wedding toast in the ceremony.

 We also need to plan for how the couple and the wedding party can immediately ditch their glasses so they’re not carrying them back up the aisle.
 Often, it means a server is standing just off to the side and collects the couple’s glasses right after they take that sip, and then collects the wedding parties’.

 As discussed above, at this point I go right into the Presentation, which goes something like, “And now, please stand with us.
-It’s my honour to present to you for the very first time: [Newlywed 1] and [Newlywed 2] as husband and wife!”
+It’s my honour to present to you for the very first time: [Marrier 1] and [Marrier 2] as husband and husband!”

-And off they all go down the aisle.
+And off they all go up the aisle.

-And then I finish the rest of my champagne. 😉
+And that is when you, my officiant friend, finish the rest of your champagne. 😉